Programplaner og emneplaner - Student

 Introduction

 The course will give the student insight into health and function in children and adolescents, with emphasis on arenas for habilitation, rehabilitation and everyday life.
-Interventions aimed at children and young people often require collaboration with actors from other professional groups, and such interprofessional collaboration will be highlighted through this course.
+Interventions aimed at children and young people often require collaboration with stakeholders from other professional groups, such as multidisciplinary collaboration will be emphasised throughout this course.
 The course will also focus on measures for the inclusion of children and young people in education, work and society.

 -